 After setting up your Search Console account, I recommend you add a sitemap to help Google find your webpages.
 Go to Sitemaps and add your XML sitemap.

 Most importantly, you need to link your Search Console and Google Analytics accounts.
 To do this, log into your Google Analytics account and go to Admin > Property Settings > Search Console (see screenshot below).

 Simply follow the directions on the screen until your Search Console account is linked up with Google Analytics.
 Once completed, you’ll gain access to additional reports that we’ll walk through later in this guide.

-By connecting your AdWords and Analytics accounts, you’ll get access to metrics such as how long visitors stay on your site after clicking your ads, and you’ll also see how likely paid visitors are to complete your various analytics goals.
+By connecting your Ads and Analytics accounts, you’ll get access to metrics such as how long visitors stay on your site after clicking your ads, and you’ll also see how likely paid visitors are to complete your various analytics goals.

 OK, just one more step and you’ll have your Google Analytics account set up properly!